seyi8k/seyi8k/README.md

 ## Hi there 👋  I'm Oluwaseyi!

+## An aspiring Linux and Python enthusiast focused on building practical solutions for system administration, IT automation and security.
+I'm excited and look forward to share my learning journey and the projects I'm working on.

+## Connect with me:
+-email: oluwaseyi.a.salami@outlook.com
 <!--
 **seyi8k/seyi8k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.